ZhuoyanFang/CSC120-A6/bugLog.md

 Failed unit test: testMemory()

 ## Bug 3
+Brief description:  The setPrice moethod does not throw exception when we set the prive as a negative number.
+Failed unit test: testSetPriceException()

+## Bug 4
 Brief description:  The setOS method cannot set the computer's OS to the one we want.
 Failed unit test: testSetOS()

-## Bug 4
-Brief description:  The toString method does return all the correct attributes of the Computer.
-Failed unit test: testToString()

 ## Bug 5
 Brief description:  The buy method does not but the computer that I want.